 Ms. Daniel also has an active pro bono practice and is a member of the firm's Pro Bono Committee.
 She has successfully assisted asylum seekers and undocumented immigrants with immigration matters, obtained a favorable settlement for an undocumented victim of police violence, and obtained relief for mentally ill prisoners subject to unconstitutional treatment in the Pennsylvania prison system.

 - BP in environmental matters relating to the 2010 Deepwater Horizon oil spill in the Gulf of Mexico.
-Member of CWA trial team, member of NRD legal team, and member of team that negotiated settlement for both the CWA civil penalties and NRD claims brought by various government entities.
+Member of trial team that defended BP in relation to Clean Water Act claims, member of legal team that monitored natural resource damages and negotiated early restoration projects, member of team that negotiated settlement for both the CWA civil penalties and final NRD claims brought by various government entities, and member of team that achieved mediated resolution of numerous private economic damages claims.

 - Honeywell International relating to its Syracuse portfolio, including Onondaga Lake, one of the largest lake Superfund sites in the United States.
 The portfolio includes the successful defense of a lawsuit brought by a community group challenging methods employed in the remediation of Onondaga Lake, the settlement of NRD claims related to the Site, the settlement of EPA cost recovery claims related to the Site, oversight of remedy implementation, and negotiation and settlement of dozens of contribution and cost recovery claims, including claims against the United States for WWII contributions to the Site.